carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 	99628163502836 =740  01$aNew Zealanders at home.
 ```

 We can use the same loop/iterator approach to process any field that has subfields.
-Lets see what that looks likes:
+Lets see what that looks like:

 ```Python
 	for record in reader: